awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/setting-up.md

 + Minimum 96 MB RAM allocated to the AWS IoT Greengrass Core software\.
 This requirement doesn't include components that run on the core device\.
 For more information, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.
 + Java Runtime Environment \(JRE\) version 8 or greater\.
 To use Java to develop custom components, you must install a Java Development Kit \(JDK\)\.
 We recommend that you use [Amazon Corretto 11](http://aws.amazon.com/corretto/) or [OpenJDK 11](https://openjdk.java.net/)\.
 + [GNU C Library](https://www.gnu.org/software/libc/) \(glibc\) version 2\.25 or greater\.
++ You must run the AWS IoT Greengrass Core software as a root user\.
+Use `sudo`, for example\.
-+ The user that runs the AWS IoT Greengrass Core software \(typically `root`\), must have permission to run `sudo` with any user and any group\.
++ The root user that runs the AWS IoT Greengrass Core software, such as `root`, must have permission to run `sudo` with any user and any group\.
 The `/etc/sudoers` file must give this user permission to run `sudo` as other groups\.
 The permission for the user in `/etc/sudoers` should look like the following example\.

   ```
   root    ALL=(ALL:ALL) ALL
   ```
++ The core device must be able to perform outbound requests to a set of endpoints and ports\.
+For more information, see [Allow device traffic through a proxy or firewall](allow-device-traffic.md)\.
 + The `/tmp` directory must be mounted with `exec` permissions\.
 + All of the following shell commands:
   + `ps -ax -o pid,ppid`